learn-academy-2022-bravo/week-2-assessment-khourysamir/interview-questions.md

   Your answer: Allows you to assign data in an object to different variables

-  Researched answer: Breaking apart an object and assigning them to varibles that can be called on over and over.
+  Researched answer: Breaking apart an object and assigning them to variables that can be called on over and over.

 6. STRETCH: What is hoisting in JavaScript?